BaronJake/RedlineSelection/README.md

-Super simple little VBA script to redline selected text in word
+Super simple little VBA script to redline selected text in MS Word

 I always end up forgetting to redline changes, especially if I leave word in Simple Markup view That's why I put together this script that can quickly redline selections in word